ZQRX: Regenerative Merino Wool

 Our farmers carefully handle and manage sheep to avoid unnecessary pain or distress.
 Practices like mulesing that cause harm are never permitted, and facilities are properly maintained to ensure that they do not pose a risk of injury to the sheep.

 Our sheep spend the majority of their time roaming thousands of acres of open pasture.
 This allows them to freely express their natural behaviors with minimal human interference.
 We want our sheep to have happy, healthy, carefree lives.

 The best wool starts with the best growers.

 The ZQ-accredited growers we work with are devoted to their trade, and we want to keep it that way.
 We were one of the first companies to create long-term contracts with our Merino wool growers to ensure that we can use ethically sourced wool.
 These contracts offer assurance of future fiber demands and stable income, so growers can better manage their flocks, plan for the future, and at the same time, provide us with a stable source of high-quality Merino wool.

-The sheep producing the wool for your favourite Smartwool® socks or base layers are treated humanely, are well-fed, live natural and healthy lives, and are not subjected to harmful practices like mulesing.
-This means, you’re getting the highest-quality ethically sourced products and Merino wool.
+The sheep producing the wool for your favorite Smartwool® socks or base layers are treated humanely, are well-fed, live natural and healthy lives, and are not subjected to harmful practices like mulesing.
+This means you’re getting the highest-quality ethically sourced products and Merino wool.

 We collaborate with our supply chain partners, who share our commitment to high standards in order to make more sustainable clothing.